 Timing– 6am to 7pm

 Also known as Jai Vilas Mahal, Jai Vilas Palace was constructed in 1874 by Jayajirao Scindia, the then maharaja of Gwalior.
 A part of his imperial residence was thereafter converted into a museum.
 Besides other artistic pieces, antique furniture, rare paintings & books, heavy draperies, grand chandeliers adore the royal palace.
 The opulent Jai Vilas Palace is undoubtedly among the best and must visit attractions in Gwalior.

 However, this was shut due to pandemic restrictions in November 2020.

-Entry fee: Rs 150 for Indian, Rs 800 for international tourists
+Entry fee: Rs 150 for Indians, Rs 800 for international tourists

 Camera/mobile fee: Rs 100 each

 5 km away from the bus stop, the chhatris of the Scindia dynasty are a real gem of Gwalior.
 Set in the bylanes of the old part of the city in a blooming garden, the marble structures have remained timeless.